RitikPyCode/Nagios-Installation/README.md

-## If you have successfully set up the rewrite rules for Nagios and can access the application without any issues, that's great news!
+## If you have successfully set up for Nagios and can access the application without any issues, that's great news!